 Focus on success for the first cohort of the Arts Scholars and also the new Bachelor of Global Studies.
 Arts Scholars is a new 3 course ‘module’ with one course taken each year throughout the degree, beginning in 2018.
 The Bachelor of Global Studies is a cross-faculty degree hosted by the Faculty of Arts.
 See Arts Scholars or Bachelor of Global Studies for more information.

 New Student Spaces

 We are very pleased with the completion of our new student spaces on levels 3 and 4 of the Social Sciences Building (formerly Human Sciences, 201E) which opened in mid-2017.
-For many years Arts lacked a central hub for students, equivalent to those in other faculties.
 There is now ample room for individual and group study in a friendly, welcoming environment connected closely to the Arts Students’ Centre, the relocated Arts Assignment Centre and support programmes (eg: First Year Experience, Tuakana).
 Kitchen facilities are available on level 3.
-We expect these developments will have significant benefits for student academic as well as social experience within the Faculty.
-Several study groups have been meeting there regularly and we encourage students and academic mentors to make productive useof the new Arts ‘home’.
+We encourage students and academic mentors to make productive use of the new Arts ‘home’.

 Faculty of Business and Economics

 Systems are being developed to standardise course outlines and resources on Canvas, so that students can more readily understand how courses and assessments link to degree Graduate Profiles and how their skills and employability will progressively develop throughout their degree.